admob-plus/admob-plus/docs/ionic.md

 If your project depends on `@ionic-native/core@beta`, `@admob-plus/ionic` should be used instead of `ionic-admob`.

+> Ionic team and community maintain [a native plugin](https://ionicframework.com/docs/native/admob-plus/) too.
+> Due to different release cycle, it may get outdated and break sometime.

 ## Add Plugin to Your App's Module